mamazarugaet/JJO/README.md

 # JJO
+ Hellow Everyone)
- my first landing page on github
+ This is my first try on Github
+ Simply work with Bootstrap, and media query